 Evicting a Tenant

 Tenants will not always follow the terms of their lease agreement.
-When a tenant violates their lease and does not respond to a notice to quit the behavior, as a landlord, in order to get a tenant to move out of their rental, you sometimes have to file with the court to evict the tenant.
+When a tenant violates their lease and does not respond to a notice to quit the behavior, as a landlord, unfortunately, sometimes the only way to get a tenant to move out of their rental is to file to evict the tenant in court.

 - Nonpayment of Rent- This is the most common reason to evict a tenant.
-Paying rent is one of a tenant's most basic obligations, and if the tenant is not fulfilling this obligation, the landlord has the right to get them to move.
+Paying rent is one of a tenant's most basic obligations.
+If the tenant does not pay the rent, the landlord has the right to get them to move.

 - Continually Paying Rent Late- In many states, consistently paying rent late is a reason you can file to evict a tenant.
 For rent to be considered late, the rent would have to be paid after any grace period that the state law requires or that the landlord has included in the lease.

 - Damaging the Property- If a tenant causes significant damage to the property, you can file for an eviction.
 The court will examine the evidence to determine if this damage is in excess of normal wear and tear.

-- Disrupting the Peace of Other Tenants- Landlord have the right to evict tenants who are constantly bothering other tenants in the building.
+- Disrupting the Peace of Other Tenants- Landlord have the right to evict tenants who are disrupting other tenants in the building.
 The landlord will usually have to serve the tenant with at least one notice to quit the behavior before being allowed to file for an eviction.